 I’ve been craving pizza like crazy lately, so I decided that I had to come up with a low carb option or I might break down and eat a whole pizza…which would not be good.
 After experimenting with a few different recipes, I think I found the perfect one.
 I’ll be honest, it’s not the same as traditional pizza, but it will definitely fill you up and satisfy your craving for pizza!

-The crust is made out of a mixture of eggs, mozzarella cheese, and coconut flour (almond flour works too).
+The crust is made out of a mixture of eggs, mozzarella cheese, and almond flour (coconut flour works too).
 You simply mix it all up, spread it into a circle on a pan layered with parchment paper, and bake for 15 minutes or until golden.

 Then you remove the crust from the oven, add your sauce and toppings, and bake for an additional 5-7 minutes until the cheese is melted.
 Easy peasy!